jhpyle/docassemble/_docs/config.md

   sendgrid api key: s8_MK.S.GmtjGD6krnOl4FkkPGTYe3I8fHqIi2NGZ057k7S-ZhuQfOF2ItWYBW97w6Kzu
 {% endhighlight %}

+### <a name="microsoft api"></a>Using the Graph API on Microsoft Azure

+You can send email using the [Microsoft Graph API] on [Microsoft Azure].

+* Log into the [Azure Portal].
+* Go to App Registrations.
+* Create a New Registration.
+Give it a name like "Email sending" or whatever you want.
+Setting up a Redirect URI is not necessary.
+* Note the "Application (client) ID."
+This will need to go into your `mail` configuration as the `azure client id`.
+* Note the "Directory (tenant) ID."
+This will need to go into your `mail` configuration as the `azure tenant id`.
+* Go into API Permissions and add a permission.
+Select Microsoft Graph, then Application Permissions, then `Mail.Send`.
+Click "Grant admin consent."
+* Go into Certificates & Secrets.
+Add a new client secret.
+Call it "Email sending secret" or whatever you want.
+Copy the "Value."
+This will need to go into your `mail` configuration as the `azure client secret`.

+Then edit your Configuration and add the codes you obtained.
+For example:

+{% highlight yaml %}
+mail:
+  default sender: '"Example, Inc." <no-reply@example.com>' azure client id: "72f3829c-f887-8273-b716-9827e727b91a" azure tenant id: "82392784-bced-7ee5-94fa-7326347873c4" azure client secret: "oj238~2jo23rj02Y3r72y9~u203r9u27yr-82082" default sender: '"Philadelphia Legal Assistance" <bhanson@philalegal.org>'
+{% endhighlight %}

+You will only be able to send mail from senders whose mailboxes your App Registration has privileges of accessing.

 ### <a name="mail multiple"></a>Using multiple mail configurations

 You can configure multiple mail configurations and then choose which